Piranha Plant

 The Piranha Plant, known as Packun Flower (パックンフラワー, Pakkun Furawā) in Japan, is a fictional recurring plant species from Nintendo's Mario franchise.
 A recognizable member of antagonist Bowser's army, it first appeared in Super Mario Bros., a 1985 platform game for the Nintendo Entertainment System, and is usually seen as a leafy green stalk topped with a white-spotted red or green globe, with a maw lined with sharp teeth reminiscent of those of piranhas.

 Piranha Plants are typically portrayed as tethered enemies that periodically emerge from green "Warp Pipes" scattered throughout the game world that player characters must evade or overcome.
 Multiple subspecies with different abilities and physical attributes have appeared in various titles; some may simply stick up from the ground, and in some cases even walk freely on their own roots.
 Making direct physical contact with a Piranha Plant usually results in a player taking damage and losing a portion of their health.

-Regarded as one of the most iconic characters of the Mario franchise, the Piranha Plant has appeared in nearly every video game title in the franchise since its debut.
+Regarded as one of the most iconic enemies of the Mario franchise, the Piranha Plant has appeared in nearly every video game in the franchise since its debut.
 This includes its role as a playable character in Super Smash Bros.
 Ultimate, a 2018 crossover fighting game for the Nintendo Switch, being added as downloadable content in 2019.
 This iteration of the character has been met with a generally positive reception.